Jump to

 Please note, the animations do not show the electric field particles exiting from the subatomic particles

-In the Simple Universe model, an electron orbiting the nucleus of an atom, is pushed around the nucleus by a particle of light that is attached to the orbiting electron
+Is pushed around the nucleus, by a particle of light that is attached to the orbiting electron

 The positive and negative 'neutral' particle electric field particles, which are emitted by the 'neutral' particles that are in the protons and neutrons of the nucleus